 Di Tao herbs must be high quality, medicinally dense herbs that have been grown in their natural habitat.
 This provides the herbs with the healing properties that allow them to be effective in fulfilling their purpose as a medicinal herb and, especially in the cases of the tonics, supporting the Treasures: Jing, Qi and/or Shen.
 This quality is acknowledged and the results achieved by these herbs are replicable (as per the scientific method) by generations of herbalists working with them; to use a Di Tao herb is to tap into a long and ancient lineage of herbal wisdom.

 Di Tao isn’t just some ancient concept that has been lost to all but a few Taoist herbalists.
-It’s acknowledge by the Chinese government and recognised by modern TCM practitioners too.
+It’s acknowledged by the Chinese government and recognised by modern TCM (traditional Chinese medicine) practitioners too.
 An attempt to define Di Tao for modern herbalists was made at the 390th Xiangshan Scientific Conference in Beijing in 2011:

 “Medicinal material that is produced and assembled in specific geographic regions with designated natural conditions and a specific ecological environment, with particular attention to cultivation technique, harvesting, and processing.
 These factors lead to quality and clinical effects that surpass items of the same botanical origin that are produced in other regions; thus, such items are widely recognized and enjoy a good reputation.”